-No matter what your level of vision, it is important to look after your eye health and protect whatever sight you do have.
+No matter what type of inherited retinal disease (IRD) you have or your level of vision, it is important to prioritise looking after your eyes and protect whatever sight you do have.
 There are a number of factors that can exacerbate or contribute to certain conditions, so it is important to be aware of them.
-The list below explains what you can do to take care of your eyes.

 Take regular screen breaks